A.

 H.

 To stay in the best of health, be careful not to overdo it.
-Eat and drink in moderation and get plenty
+Eat and drink in moderation and get plenty of rest.

 Sun & Heat : Use sun block lotion regularly and wear a hat to avoid sunburn.
-Drink liquids regularly
+Drink liquids regularly in hot and dry weather even if you don’t feel thirsty to avoid dehydration.

 Food : Consult your doctor concerning Travellers’ Diarrhoea.
-Changes in food can disturb digestion,
+Changes in food can disturb digestion, so go easy on spicy food.
+Be careful not to overeat.

-There are also a number of excellent hospitals operating to international
+There are also a number of excellent hospitals operating to international standards:

 In Istanbul